-Ramanujan was a mathematican interested in number theory.
+Ramanujan was a mathematican, interested in number theory.

-Dasarathi was a telugu poet, and also freedom fighter.
+Dasarathi was a telugu poet, and also a freedom fighter.

-Albert Eienstein German by birth was physicist, music was his hobby.
+Albert Eienstein German by birth was a physicist and music was his hobby.

-Maryam Mirzakhan is the only women mathematism to win Fields medal.
+Maryam Mirzakhan is the only women mathematican to win Fields medal.

-We classify the individuals with specfic character and interest, then as a member of larger more recogizable group.
+We classify the individuals with specific character and interest, then as a member of larger more recogizable group.
 People classify and category the world around in order to make sense of their environment and their relationship to other.